ammont/hsbc-globaliris-integration/README.md

 You can find a sample remote payment gateway in index.php, process.php is the the sender to and return.php is the reciever from 3D Secure.

-You can also change the payment gateway configs on different scenarios based on Global Iris doc in remote_payment.class.php using the RemotePayment::$setting static property.
+You can also change the payment gateway configs on different scenarios based on Global Iris doc in RemotePayment.class.php using the RemotePayment::$setting static property.

 here is the default configuration: